tyson-swetnam/emsi/README.md

 Tabular time series data presented in the manuscript.

 Raster data are from [NASA data archive](https://earthdata.nasa.gov/earth-observation-data) services (e.g., [landsat](https://landsat.gsfc.nasa.gov/data/), [modis](https://modis.gsfc.nasa.gov/data/)) and ESA data services.
 Data are also hosted as [Google Earth Engine Collections](https://developers.google.com/earth-engine/datasets/).
-These raster data can be extracted to your local computer using our example `/ipynb` and `/rmd` notebooks.
+These raster data can be extracted to your local computer using our example `/python/*.py` scripting and `/rmd/*.Rmd` notebooks.

-Prevously extracted data are stored as `.csv` and geotiff `.tif` files on [CyVerse Data Store](https://data.cyverse.org/dav-anon/tswetnam/emsi), and R Markdown notebooks are provided in this repo which wil extract and render these data as the tables and figures used in the main text.
+Previously extracted data are stored as `.csv` and geotiff `.tif` files on [CyVerse Data Store](https://data.cyverse.org/dav-anon/tswetnam/emsi), and R Markdown notebooks are provided in this repo which wil extract and render these data as the tables and figures used in the main text.

-Additional derivative imagery layers from Google Earth Engine are hosted on [CyVerse DataCommons](http://datacommons.cyverse.org/).
+Additional derivative imagery layers from Google Earth Engine (GEE) are hosted on [CyVerse DataCommons](http://datacommons.cyverse.org/).

 Original commercial imagery are available from [Planet.com](https://planet.com).